 Coordination with WVDOH, HEPMPO, and other stakeholders is critical to address the safety concerns of highways, railways, biking, and pedestrian pathways.
 The impact of increased traffic volumes due to population growth and commuting patterns is a significant concern.
 Ensuring safe and efficient roadways is a top priority to accommodate the growing transportation demands.
 Traffic calming measures such as roundabouts where appropriate help to ensure safe roads for all users, including pedestrians and cyclists.
-As part of this plan, the Highway Problem Areas map was created to identify intersections and corridors where there are existing safety issues within Jefferson County.
+As part of this Plan, the Highway Problem Areas map was created to identify intersections and corridors where there are existing safety issues within Jefferson County.
 The intent of this map is to highlight some of the most dangerous roadways in Jefferson County for DOH and HEPMPO to address with roadway improvements where appropriate.

 Improving accessibility to neighboring states, such as Virginia and Maryland, is a critical component of regional transportation planning.
 HEPMPO creates and updates a Long Range Transportation Plan that identifies transportation corridors and access points where safety is a concern.
 The LRTP also addresses critical corridors like US 340 and WV/VA Route 9.
 Through collaboration with state and regional transportation, partners Jefferson County can align roadway improvements with land use activities to ensure efficient and sustainable development.

 The West Virginia Division of Highways (WVDOH) is responsible for both road maintenance and performing development and access reviews that directly implement safety and efficiency goals.
 The extension of the Metro Silver line to Leesburg is an opportunity for the county to support the EPTA in creating a reliable connection into the DC metro area.
+In order to reduce the burden of undue through traffic on private roads, this Plan supports the construction of a State roadway connection between Route 9 and Flowing Springs Road.
 Courtesy: Hagerstown/Eastern Panhandle MPO